louis272/ISCtaker/README.md

 # ISCtaker

 ## Overview
 ISCtaker is a Scala-based game where players navigate through various levels, overcoming obstacles and reaching goals.
-The game features different entities such as demons, skeletons, rocks, chests, and keys, each with unique properties and behaviors.
+The game features different entities such as demons, skeletons, rocks, doors, and keys, each with unique properties and behaviors.

 ## Features
 - Multiple levels with increasing difficulty